GiveJavaAChance/PolyrayGameEngine/README.md

 ### Key Features:
 * Highly modular design with almost all steps of the pipeline being replacable.
-* Built in renderers and audio effects for quick prototyping and starting.
+* Built in renderers and audio effects for quick prototyping and getting started.
 * Built in PBR lighting with gamma correctin and ACES tonemapping.
-* Shader Preprocessor for quality-of-life glsl code features.
+* Shader Preprocessor for quality-of-life GLSL code features.

 ### Dependencies:
 Requires LWJGL